Training for Animal Welfare Organizations!

 This course is designed for staff responsible for conducting Intake Exams, as well as those wishing to further their knowledge in this area.
 It will provide you with a well-rounded skill set and ability to perform Intake Exams for shelter animals, a key component in managing animal health in the shelter environment.
 This training is geared specifically to the procedures and protocols performed for the Intake Exam, including safe, low-stress animal handling.

-This course will teach you specific and focused best practices you can use to provide for the behavioural needs of the animals in your care.
-You will leave with a comprehensive understanding of canine and feline body language, low-stress animal handling, and steps to evaluate your facility for environmental stressors.
-We will explain effective recognition of animal behaviour, as well as safe and professional animal handling skills including various methods of restraint to prevent staff injuries and reduce stress on animals.
+This course will teach you specific and focused best practices you can use to provide for the behavioural needs of the dogs in your care.
+You will leave with a comprehensive understanding of canine body language, low-stress animal handling, and steps to evaluate your facility for environmental stressors that affect behaviour.
+You will learn to recognize specific canine behaviours, what they signify (e.g. stress, frustration), as well as safe and professional handling skills.
+You will be shown various methods of restraint to prevent staff injuries and to reduce fear, anxiety, and stress.
+Also, an introduction to Fear Free practices, reward-based training methods, canine behaviour assessments, and tracking daily behavioural information from Intake to Adoption.
 This course includes hands-on practice of equipment use, tricks of the trade, and live demonstrations.

 Infection Control and Zoonosis

 The Infection Control and Zoonosis Workshop will enable you to create and maintain a healthy shelter environment for both animals and humans.
 Preventing and controlling infectious disease is an integral part of humane animal care.
 This audience participation and interactive workshop will tackle the basic principles of disease transmission and zoonotic diseases.
 We will review biosecurity precautions for staff and volunteers, cleaning and disinfection protocols and meeting Health and Safety Standards.